arabello/tablutai/README.md

 pelle 1.x
  Usage: java -jar bin/pelle [options]

    -p, --player <value>      Type of player.
- 'w' | 'white' | 'WHITE' for the WHITE player.
- 'b' | 'black' 'BLACK' for the BLACK player
+Use 'w' or 'white' or 'WHITE' for the WHITE player.
+Use 'b' or 'black' or 'BLACK' for the BLACK player
    -c, --computeTime <value>
                             The max computing time in seconds (only computing NOT the entire player turn).
 Default is 55 -s, --serverIp <value>   The server IP.
 Default is localhost